-Community Health Nursing.
-The Department of Community Health Nursing offers a graduate major that prepares nurses for leadership roles in community health nursing.
+Community Health Nursing The Department of Community Health Nursing offers a graduate major that prepares nurses for leadership roles in community health nursing.
 The focus of this major is promoting and preserving the health of communities, populations, and family groups.
-An integral part of the major is the development of the community health nurses' role by working with the community residents, consumers of health care, and health education and social welfare providers from various disciplines within the framework of community organization.
+An integral part of the major is the development of the community health nurse's role by working with the community residents, consumers of health care, and health education and social welfare providers from various disciplines within the framework of community organization.

-Required courses for the major are Nursing H537, H538, H540, H542, H630, R590, and two courses approved by Departmental Advisor.
 A post-master's option offered to students majoring in an area other than community health nursing is focused on complementing the students' major area with a community perspective.
-Required courses for the post-master's option are H537, H538, H542, and H540.

-Nursing Administration.
-The Department of Nursing Administration offers a major that aims to promote competence in students preparing to direct or assist in the direction of nursing services.
-The administrative content in the first two courses is derived from current theoretical constructs of organization and management which are being evolved in the behavioral science fields.
+Nursing Administration and Teacher Education The Department of Nursing Administration offers a major that has as its goal the promotion of competence in students preparing to direct or assist in the direction of nursing services.
+The administrative content in the first two courses is derived from current theoretical constructs of organization and management, which are being evolved in the behavioral science fields.
 The third course focuses on financial management.
 A practicum approach is used following these courses to synthesize and individualize the program.
 Differences in administrative orientations are included throughout the total program.
 Supportive courses in the fields of sociology, anthropology, physical science, and business may be taken.
-Such course work is selected with regard to student experience and goals.
+Coursework is selected based on student experience and goals.
 Two years of experience at a head nurse or higher level is preferred for admission into this major.